 Some businesses adopt online press release services as a primary driver of new leads.

-Requesting free information from a company is a classic lead generation strategy that has been prominent forever and is one of the earliest methods on this list that was translated over to the online world.
+Requesting free information from a company is a classic lead generation strategy that has been prominent and is one of the oldest methods on this list that is used in the online world.

-Lead generation using email is still effective and among the lower cost channels to identify and convert leads into sales.
+Lead generation using email is still effective, and it is among the lower cost channels to identify and convert leads into sales.

 Email marketing is a subset of internet marketing whereby prospects are offered something valuable in exchange for their email address.

-So that you can follow-up with them with more emails, about their interest and also advise them about your products and services.
+It is so that you can follow-up with them about their interests and also inform them about your products and services.

-Telemarketing can be conducted to residential lines for political organizations, charities, surveys, and for existing business relationships.
+Telemarketing can be conducted in residential lines for political organizations, charities, surveys, and existing business relationships.